fieldtrip/website/tutorial/sleep.md

 We now use **[ft_artifact_muscle](/reference/ft_artifact_muscle)** for automated artifact rejection according to some threshold (for more information on the active mode of this function see also the [automatic artifact rejection tutorial](/tutorial/automatic_artifact_rejection?s[]=ft&s[]=artifact&s[]=muscle#jump_artifact_detection)).

-We want to be very cautious with excluding and exclude more than we must since EMG artifacts point towards movement or wake periods have happened probably some seconds earlier and later.
+We want to be very cautious with excluding (i.e., we don't want to exclude more than we must) since EMG artifacts point towards movement or wake periods have happened probably some seconds earlier and later.

       % conservative rejection intervals around EMG events cfg.artfctdef.muscle.pretim  = 10; % pre-artifact rejection-interval in seconds